 Anurag Kashyap Admits Mid-Life Crisis Has Kicked In; Says It Is Showing In His Work

-Speaking to Hindustan Times, Anurag opened up about how he has changed.
+Speaking to Hindustan Times, Anurag Kashyap opened up about how he has changed.
 "The young me was idealistic and angry, but then I found sarcasm and humour," he said, adding, "political awareness and has grown up in time."

 He continued, "I am reaching mid-life now and the crisis has kicked in big time.
 It has started reflecting in my work, my stories and the choice of things that I am trying to do.
 Now, I think I am getting more condense and complex.
 But there is also simplifying the complexity - the ideas are complex, but I am able to simplify them.
 Earlier, I wouldn't care about this."

-When asked if he cares about box-office numbers, Anurag was candid.
+When asked if he cares about box office numbers, Kashyap was candid.
 "Everyone cares about numbers.
 Over the years, I have understood that I don't want to dumb down to reach out to maximum, but I want to reach out to enough that it sustains me.
 But I definitely care about numbers," he said.

-Anurag last directed a part in the horror anthology movie Ghost Stories, starring Shobhita Dulipala.
+Anurag Kashyap last directed a part in the horror anthology movie Ghost Stories, starring Sobhita Dhulipala.

-In recent times, the filmmaker has been more vocal about his political opinions than ever before, strongly condemning police brutality in universities, and being critical of the Citizenship Amendment Act.
+In recent times, the filmmaker has been more vocal about his political opinions than ever before, strongly condemning police brutality in universities, and being critical of the Citizenship (Amendment) Act, 2019.

 ALSO READ: Anurag Kashyap Takes A Dig At PM Modi; Says He Works Only When Cameras Are Around